Yesterday, I had the opportunity to do something I never really thought I would, something I never really thought about period.

 Myra: No, I wouldn’t have any problem with it unless they were abusing it but that’s just like anything, like with alcohol.
 I would think my friends would be in the same mindset.

 Nancy: I could care less if anyone I know uses .

 - Would you be comfortable discussing cannabis with your doctor or other healthcare providers?

 Nancy: If my doctor prescribed it I would take it.

 So there you have it.
-From a generation that grew up during heavy anti-marijuana propaganda, the creation of the DEA and the era of “Just Say No” these three ladies can’t seem to understand why our federal government maintains cannabis as a Schedule 1 substance (in their words, “its bogus!”).
-And while none of them have much first hand experience with the plant, it sounds like they would be very open to using it for medical purposes.
+From a generation that grew up during heavy anti-marijuana propaganda, the creation of the DEA, and the era of “Just Say No” these three ladies can’t seem to understand why our federal government maintains cannabis as a Schedule 1 substance (in their words, “it’s bogus!”).
+And while none of them have much first-hand experience with the plant, it sounds like they would be very open to using it for medical purposes.
 And they just may have requested a Medicine Bar to be dropped off for them to try … to help them sleep of course.

-With that, I encourage you, go out and have the “weed talk” with your parents and grandparents!!!
+With that, I encourage you, to go out and have the “weed talk” with your parents and grandparents!!!
 Introduce them to the new generation of cannabis and where the future of this plant is going.
 I guarantee you’ll be surprised by what they have to say.